nsidc/earthaccess/docs/contributing/triaging.md

 ... etc ...

-### Requests and Feedback
+### Needs labels

-- **enhancement**: Use this label for requests for new features or improvements to existing functionalities.
+- **needs: decision**: We're struggling to decide what to do and the decision committee needs to help.

-- **feedback**:  Use this label for issues where feedback is requested from the team or our community.
+- **needs: feedback**:  Use this label for issues where feedback is requested from the team or our community.

-- **help**: Use this label for issues where additional help or contributions are needed.
+- **needs: help**: Use this label for issues where additional help or contributions are needed.

 ### Special Labels